farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 **Status**: ✅ **Medical Records Complete** - All medical record functionality implemented with file attachments, authorization, and query services.

-**Note**: Encounters implementation is planned as a separate phase (see Phase 6.1 below).
-Domain events infrastructure is now in place, enabling Encounter implementation.
-When Encounters are implemented, MedicalRecord will raise a `MedicalRecordCreatedEvent` to trigger automatic Encounter creation.

 #### Tasks: